app-icon

 8. Neymar (2009 - Present)

 Next on our list is the Prince of Brazil, who was meant to be the crown jewel.
-Currently back in Brazil with Santos FC, the forward first burst onto the scene at Santos and became a certified world-beater at Barcelona.
+Currently back in Brazil with his boyhood club, the forward first burst onto the scene at Santos and became a certified world-beater at Catalan giants Barcelona.
 The world was at his feet.
-Following a world-record transfer to PSG, Brazil's all-time top scorer Neymar continued to dazzle and daze his opponents, becoming the main man at the club.
+Following a world record transfer to Paris Saint-Germain, Brazil's all-time top scorer Neymar continued to dazzle and daze his opponents, becoming the main man at the club.

-Despite showing signs of being one of the best dribblers in football and becoming the best player in the world at his peak at Barcelona.
+Despite showing signs of being one of the best dribblers in football, and becoming the best player in the world during the peak of his power at Barcelona.
 The string of repetitive injuries finally caught up to the Brazilian at PSG, resulting in Neymar's departure to Saudi Pro League club Al Hilal in the summer of 2023, effectively calling an end to his European aspirations.
 However, soon his injury forced him to remain on the sidelines in Riyadh.

 Neymar Jr Career Stats